Daskott/kronus/ReadMe.md

     - A: If you want it to be, sure.
 For now, it only sends out messsages to your emergency contacts if bad/no response is recieved by the server.
 Other extensions or use cases can be addded in the future.

 - Q: Why ?
     - A: Why not ?
-Its a fun project to level up on `Go`, and design/architecture patterns.
+Its a fun project to level up on `Go`, and some design/architecture patterns.